Skip to main content

 ClassTask shapeDeterministicNotes

-LogRegBinarybinary classificationyessklearn logistic regression wrapper
+LogRegBinarybinary classificationyessklearn logistic regression wrapper; manifest wrapper exposes constructor params

 RandomBinarybinary baselinenointentionally stochastic